giegi/cmp/README.md

 This is the GEDI DIGITAL CMP.
 This CMP is a fork of the AppNexus CMP, modified and adapted to satisfy specific needs and to pass the IAB validation.

-You can find original fork here: https://github.com/appnexus/cmp
+You can find original repo here: https://github.com/appnexus/cmp

 This modified version has been certified by IAB according to TCF 1.1 and passes all the checks, automatic and manual ones, required by the TCF Validator.